 Introduction to stress, strain, and their relationships; torsion of circular shafts, bending stresses, deflection of beams, stress transformation, buckling.
-Prerequisite: ENGR 115 Intro to Engineering
+Pre-requisite: ENGR 115 Intro to Engineering

-MUSC 100 Music Appreciation
+MUSC 100 Music Appreciation 3 Credits

-Credits This course will focus on the different styles of music and composers, as well as forms and styles of music as connected with the history of music.
+This course will focus on the different styles of music and composers, as well as forms and styles of music as connected with the history of music.
 This class will attempt to increase the awareness and understanding of music through listening to and discussion of a wide variety of music.
 Students will review or learn basic elements of music critical to an appreciation of music through reading, lecture and hands-on activities.

-MUSC 101 Fundamentals of Music 3 Credits
+MUSC 101 Music Fundamentals 3 Credits